Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

-\subsubsection{$D_5$-singularity, continuation of Example \ref{relations}}
+\subsubsection{$D_5$-singularity, continuation of Example \ref{ex:relations}}

-We next consider the case of $D_5$-singularity again (see Example \ref{relations}).
-Note that the construction of embeddings in Subsection \ref{3.3} is valid in dimension two since the moduli spaces for any generic $\theta$ are crepant (or minimal) resolutions of $\C^2/G$.
-We fix a basis of the regular representation of $G$ determined by the matrix presentations in Example \ref{relations} (see Subsection \ref{3.3}).
+We next consider the case of $D_5$-singularity again (see Example \ref{ex:relations}).
+Note that the construction of embeddings in Subsection \ref{3.3} is valid in dimension two since the moduli space for any generic $\theta$ is a crepant (or the minimal) resolution of $\C^2/G$ as well.